 Position Roles and responsibilities Referee The Referee: i.
-Works closely with the GM and Judge(s) to preside over the match; ii.
-Enforces the rules on the FOP, including issuing of penalties to players for prohibited acts and unsportsmanlike conduct; iii.
-In charge of stopping and resuming the fight when any intervention is needed; iv.
-Ensure the safety of athletes in the FOP; v.
-Declare the winner of the match.
+Inspects that motion tracking accessories are worn according to the equipment standards before entering the FOP; ii.
+Works closely with the GM to preside over the match; iii.
+Enforces the rules on the FOP, including issuing of warnings to players and disqualifying them for prohibited acts and unsportsmanlike conduct; iv.
+In charge of stopping and resuming the fight when any intervention is needed;

+v.
+Ensure s that the GM and TO's maintain fairness and impartiality when running the ma tch; vi.
+Respor nsible for managing any disruptions during the match, including ining the cause of disconnections and deciding how to resume the based on the game state; ts with the GM and TO's as needed to resolve disputes and review decisio · e the winner of the match.
+In addition, one (1) male and one (1) female Referee will be assigned to the back of house for inspection duties.
 Game The GM: Master (GM) i.
-Works closely with the Referee to control gameplay; ii.
-Creates the room and starts the game for each match; iii.
-Ensure that the correct players have joined the room and in the right sequence - blue always joins first; iv.
-Ensure that players are properly calibrated before starting the match and in between rounds.
-Game Master can see the movements of both players avatars; v.
-Triggers the in-game 'Referee Timeout' when the referee declares "kal-yeo"; vi.
-Assists the Referee in monitoring the movement of players in the game.
-Judges Judges: i.
-Inspect that nodes and VR headsets are worn according to the equipment standards before entering the FOP; ii.
+Works closely with the Referee to oversee the match; ii.
+Create s the room and starts the game for each match; iii.
+Ensure that the correct players have joined the room and are in the correct positio n in the virtual environment; iv.
+Ensure that players are properly calibrated before starting the match and in betwee n rounds.
+Game Master can see the movements of both players avatars s; v.
+Reque st for a Referee Timeout (in-game command of "kal-yeo") when technic cal issues are observed, such as unnatural movement or glitches, to addres s the problem and ensure a fair match vi.
+Monito rs the movement of players throughout the game, ensuring the match ds fairly and without the need for referee intervention unless required.
+Technical TO's: Operators i.
+Inspect t that nodes and VR headsets are worn according to the equipment (TO) standa rds before entering the FOP; ii.
 Handle the athletes' equipment before and during the match; iii.
-Set in game athlete boundary (if not done before the event); iv.
-Assist with calibration and equipment adjustments before the start of the match and when needed; v.
-Assist the Referee in monitoring prohibited acts performed by players such as pressing the "power" button on the VR headset.
-The judge shall raise his/her hand if any of these acts are observed; vi.
-Assist the Referee in monitoring the movement of the athletes' avatar.
-The judge shall raise his/her hand if any unnatural movement is observed for three (3) seconds; vii.
-Monitor athletes' equipment and ensure that it is kept in place and functioning properly.
-The judge shall raise his/her hand if any equipment failure is spotted.
-In addition, one (1) male and one (1) female Judge will be assigned to the back of house for inspection duties.
+Set in g ame athlete boundary (if not done before the event); iv.
+Assist v with calibration and equipment adjustments before the start of the match and when needed; v.
+Assist t the GM in monitoring the movement of the athletes' avatar.
+The TO shall ra ise his/her hand if any unnatural movement is observed for three (3) second ls; vi.
+Monito r athletes' equipment and ensure that it is kept in place and functio ning properly.
+The TO shall raise his/her hand if any equipment failure is spott ted.